ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/runtime-security-falco/guide.es-es.md

 You can also save/push the events to an OVHcloud Object Storage bucket (compatible with S3 API) to archive the outputs and be able to analyze them later if you want.

-To do that, you need to have an Object Storage container, if you don't already had one, you can follow the [Creating an Object Storage container](/pages/storage_and_backup/object_storage/s3_create_bucket) guide.
+To do that, you need to have an Object Storage container.
+If you don't already had one, you can follow the [Creating an Object Storage container](/pages/storage_and_backup/object_storage/s3_create_bucket) guide.

 For this guide, our Object Storage container is:

-- an `High Performance Object Storage - S3 API`
+- a `High Performance Object Storage - S3 API`
 - in `GRA` region
-- with a new created user
+- with a newly created user
 - named `falco`

 > [!primary]
-> Save the S3 credentials, you will use `S3 access key` and `S3 secret key` in the coming `helm install` command.
+> Save the S3 credentials, you will use the `S3 access key` and the `S3 secret key` in the coming `helm install` command.

 ![OVHcloud Object Storage](images/object-storage.png){.thumbnail}

-Click on the `falco` bucket to enter into it and display the information included useful `endpoint`
+Click on the `falco` bucket to enter it and display its information, including the useful `endpoint`.

 ![OVHcloud Object Storage falco bucket](images/falco-bucket.png){.thumbnail}